Skip to main content

 Previous changes

-As a reminder, the Bank of England announced the previous increase on 3 August 2023 from 5.00% to 5.25%.
-We did not increase our Standard Variable Rate (SVR) from 6.50%, or our Mortgage Variable Rate (MVR) from 6.79%, in response to the August Base Rate change.
+As a reminder, the Bank of England announced the previous decrease on 1 August 2024 from 5.25% to 5.00%.
+We did not decrease our Standard Variable Rate (SVR) from 6.50%, or our Mortgage Variable Rate (MVR) from 6.79%, in response to the August Base Rate change.

 More ways we can help